naveenharry03/Sharing_Housing--Advanced-Regression/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by the Bike sharing companies where i came to know the process about how the bike is being shared for a rental purposes.
+- This project was inspired by the US-based housing company named Surprise Housing has decided to enter the Australian market where i came to know the process.
 - Got many references from the internet for the bike sharing terminologies
 - Thanks to upgrad on giving me this opportunity to work on this analysis